Most Popular Reads

 Don’t Be Afraid to Go Your Own Way

 Pull out the content that is most important to them, and find engaging, visual ways to get all the relevant information to them without any headache.
-Your buyer personas should inform the overall form and approach towards your product descriptions.
+Your buyer personas should inform the overall form and approach towards your product descriptions — include the website design on the page.

 BPI Sport’s product page